JNRowe/hubugs/README.rst

 Hacking
 -------

-Patches are most welcome, but I'd appreciate it if you could follow the guidelines below to make it easier to integrate your changes.
-These are guidelines however, and as such can be broken if the need arises or you just want to convince me that your style is better.
+Patches and `pull requests`_ are most welcome, but I'd appreciate it if you could follow the guidelines below to make it easier to integrate your changes.
+These are only guidelines however, and as such can be broken if the need arises or you just want to convince me that your style is better.

 * `PEP 8`_, the style guide, should be followed where possible.
 * While support for Python versions prior to v2.6 may be added in the future if